Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Introduction

 Recently, with outstanding classification ability, Machine Learning (ML) techniques, especially deep learning (DL), have been widely applied for cyberattack detection problems.
 Particularly, DL models can effectively learn the signatures of various cyberattack types.
-Moreover, for new types of attacks, DL models can learn the normal system behaviors, and thereby better identifying the abnormal behaviors, i.e., potential cyberattacks~\cite{bookMLforcyber}.
-As a result, in addition to the ability to effectively detect various types of known attacks, DL-based methods can be also used to identify new types of cyberattacks without any prior knowledge of the attacks' signatures.
+Moreover, DL models even can detect new types of attacks that have never been learned/trained before~\cite{khoa2022collaborative}.
 Nevertheless, DL-based cyberattack detection systems are also facing some practical challenges.
 Particularly, conventional DL approaches usually require a huge amount of data to achieve a high performance.
-However, in many applications, data are very difficult to collect because they are often stored locally at user devices such as IoT devices, smartphones, and wearable devices.
+However, in many applications, data are very difficult to collect because they are often stored locally on user devices such as IoT devices, smartphones, and wearable devices.
 This poses a threat to user privacy because sensitive data (e.g., location and private information) have to be sent over the network and stored at the centralized server for processing.
-Besides the privacy concerns, transmitting such a collectively large amount of data also imposes extra communication burden over the network.
-Consequently, these limitations have been hindering the effectiveness of DL techniques in cyberattack detection systems.
+Besides the privacy concerns, transmitting such a collectively large amount of data also imposes an extra communication burden over the network.
+Consequently, these limitations have been hindering the effectiveness of DL techniques in cyberattack detection~systems.

 To address these problems, Federated Learning (FL) has emerged to be a highly effective solution.
 Unlike conventional DL techniques that collect data and train the global model at a central server, FL enables the learning process to be distributed across all devices.
 Particularly, instead of sending data to a central server, the local data can be used to train a global model locally on each user device.
 Then, the obtained model weights of each device are periodically sent to a central server for aggregation.
 Afterward, the aggregated weights are sent back to all devices to update their local models' weights.
 Since only the weights are transmitted in FL, both the privacy and communication overhead issues can be mitigated~\cite{Hoang_federatedsurvey}.